ufs-community/uwtools/docs/sections/user_guide/yaml/ecflow.rst

 ecFlow Workflows
 ================

 :ecflow:`ecFlow<>` is a workflow manager used by :ufs:`UFS<>` users and developers.
-It defines workflows as suites of tasks with dependencies, resource requirements, and scheduling logic. ecFlow uses a suite definition file (e.g. ``suite.def``) to describe the workflow, and ``.ecf`` scripts to carry out individual tasks.
+It defines workflows as suites of tasks with dependencies, resource requirements, and scheduling logic. ecFlow uses a suite definition file (e.g. ``suite.def``) to describe the workflow, and ``ecf`` scripts to carry out individual tasks.

-The ``uw ecflow`` tool defines a UW YAML language that can be easily manipulated like any other key/value configuration file and translated into the artifacts required by ecFlow: a suite definition file and, optionally, a set of ``.ecf`` scripts.
+The ``uw ecflow`` tool defines a UW YAML language that can be easily manipulated like any other key/value configuration file and translated into the artifacts required by ecFlow: a suite definition file and, optionally, a set of ``ecf`` scripts.

 Top-Level Structure
 -------------------